siderolabs/talos/website/content/v1.2/advanced/disaster-recovery.md

   - ../guides/disaster-recovery
 ---

-`etcd` database backs Kubernetes control plane state, so if the `etcd` service is unavailable Kubernetes control plane goes down, and the cluster is not recoverable until `etcd` is recovered with contents.
+`etcd` database backs Kubernetes control plane state, so if the `etcd` service is unavailable, the Kubernetes control plane goes down, and the cluster is not recoverable until `etcd` is recovered.
-The `etcd` consistency model builds around the consensus protocol Raft, so for highly-available control plane clusters, loss of one control plane node doesn't impact cluster health.
+`etcd` builds around the consensus protocol Raft, so highly-available control plane clusters can tolerate the loss of nodes so long as more than half of the members are running and reachable.
-In general, `etcd` stays up as long as a sufficient number of nodes to maintain quorum are up.
 For a three control plane node Talos cluster, this means that the cluster tolerates a failure of any single node, but losing more than one node at the same time leads to complete loss of service.
-Because of that, it is important to take routine backups of `etcd` state to have a snapshot to recover cluster from in case of catastrophic failure.
+Because of that, it is important to take routine backups of `etcd` state to have a snapshot to recover the cluster from in case of catastrophic failure.

 ## Backup